How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Framework

 The Lagrange multiplier is updated by

 where $\tau>0$ is the dual ascent step size.
 Iterations continue until convergence.
 VMD produces an ensemble of band-limited modes with distinct frequency characteristics.
-In our framework, these modes are grouped into trend, seasonal, and residuals (high-frequency components) and used as structured forcing signals for downstream epidemic modeling:
+In our framework, these modes are representing three frequency levels: (i) trend $T(t)$ captures slow shifts driven by accumulated immunity, behavioral drift, policy interventions, and pathogen evolution, dominating long-horizon accuracy because trend errors compound over time; (ii) seasonal $S(t)$ captures periodic forcing from climate, school terms, and indoor contact patterns at annual or semi-annual scales, critical for peak-timing prediction; and (iii) residual $R(t)$ absorbs high-frequency reporting artifacts, super-spreader fluctuations, and stochastic dynamics, keeping the trend and seasonal estimates clean and stable.
+The decomposed modes are used as structured forcing signals for downstream epidemic modeling:

-where $T(t)$ captures low-frequency trends, $S(t)$ captures periodic or seasonal structure, and $N(t)$ represents residual fluctuations.
+where $T(t)$ captures low-frequency trends, $S(t)$ captures periodic or seasonal structure, and $R(t)$ represents residual fluctuations.
 This decomposition isolates distinct temporal scales that would otherwise be confounded in a single observation stream.

+\paragraph{Channel-aware extrapolation past the observation window.} Equation~\eqref{eq:tsr} holds only where $I(t)$ is observed, i.e.\ on $[0, t_{\mathrm{split}})$.
+To make the channels available to downstream components on the full window, we extend each channel into $[t_{\mathrm{split}}, T)$ by a rule matched to its spectral character \cite{harvey1989structural,cleveland1990stl}.
+The trend is extrapolated as a linear drift fit by least squares on the last $L_{\mathrm{fit}}$ training samples \cite{zeng2023dlinear}: